javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 config.user = "Pete";
 ```

 ...Now the module is configured.

-It's `config` property has the right user, and it can say hi to them (or provide authentication or whatever):
+Further importers can call it, and it correctly shows the current user:

 ```js
 // 📁 another.js